 Both stones and mulch have their place in Greater Chicago home landscapes.

 Your landscape beds should smoothly align with your home architecture, style, and budget.
-And mulch or stones can create different looks, in addition to providing other benefits.
+Mulch or stones can create different looks and provide other benefits.

 Let’s learn more about these two choices for your landscape beds to help you figure out your favorite.